lyfe691/osint-ysz-life/README.md

 ---

 ## JSON Template 🧩
-Here’s the template you can use:
+Here’s the template you need to use:

 ```json
 {